lalalune/characterfile/README.md

 The JSON schema for the character file is [here](schema/character.schema.json).
 This also matches the expected format for [OpenAI function calling](https://platform.openai.com/docs/guides/function-calling).

+Typescript types for the character file are [here](examples/types.d.ts).

 ## Examples

 ### Example Character file